INTERVIEW RESOURCES / INTERVIEW PREP Q & A

 Don't forget to thank them for considering you and finish with something like "When do you anticipate making a decision?" or even better, "When can I expect to hear from you?".

-Jobgrabba hope this helps you and let us know when you get that job.
+We at Jobgrabba hope this helps you and let us know when you get that job.
 Good luck!